dennishazelett/hgg_2020/README.md

 ### Special considerations for COVID-19

-Due to social distancing protocols the course will take place online via a password-locked Zoom session.
+Due to social distancing protocols the course will take place online via a password-locked WebEx session.
 Details to be distributed via email.

 ## Expectations: Attendance, Homework & Grading